cestcedric/drawmatic/README.md

 ## TODO

+1. Only draw when index and middle finger raised together
+   1. Detect this case
 1. Draw path of index finger
 1. Add buttons to export image
-1. Only draw when index and middle finger raised together
 1. Do some design stuff

 ## Notes